r3tr0-02/BASED/README.md

 How does the crypto thingy works here?...
 =========================================

-The thesis of this project can be read here :
+The thesis of this project can be read here : [Fikri A., "Implementation of Hybrid Post-Quantum Encryption on Communication Platform," _College of Computing and Informatics, Universiti Tenaga Nasional_, pp. 196, Jul.
+2024](https://github.com/r3tr0-02/BASED/Assets/CGEB4323_CS_Report_CS01081173(final draft)(SIGNED) v0.6.pdf)